sockjs/sockjs-node/README.md

 If you plan deploying more than one SockJS server, you must make sure that all HTTP requests for a single session will hit the same server.
-SockJS has two mechanisms that can be usefull to achieve that:
+SockJS has two mechanisms that can be useful to achieve that:

  * Urls are prefixed with server and session id numbers, like:
    `/resource/<server_number>/<session_id>/transport`.
 This is
-   usefull for load balancers that support prefix-based affinity (HAProxy does).
+   useful for load balancers that support prefix-based affinity (HAProxy does).
  * `JSESSIONID` cookie is being set by SockJS-node.
 Many load balancers turn on sticky sessions if that cookie is set.
-This technique is derived from Java applications, where sticky sessions are often neccesary.
+This technique is derived from Java applications, where sticky sessions are often necessary.
 HAProxy does support this method, as well as some hosting providers, for example CloudFoundry.
 In order to enable this method on the client side, please supply a `cookie:true` option to SockJS constructor.